-Interdisciplinary Topics in CyberSecurity 429
+429 Interdisciplinary Topics in CyberSecurity Spring.

-Spring.
 3(3-0) Interdepartmental with Computer Science and Engineering.
 Administered by Computer Science and Engineering.
-P: CSE 101 or CSE 131 or CSE 231 R: Open to juniors or seniors or graduate students.
+P: CSE 102 or CSE 231 R: Open to juniors or seniors or graduate students.
 Technical, legal, criminal, medical business, and communication aspects of CyberSecurity.

-Advanced Seminar in Policing (W) 430

-Fall.
-3(3-0) P: (CJ 110 and CJ 220 and CJ 335) and completion of Tier I writing requirement R: Open to juniors or seniors in the Criminal Justice Maior.
+430 Advanced Seminar in Policing (W) Spring.
+3(3-0) P: (CJ 110 and CJ 220 and CJ 335) and completion of Tier I writing requirement R: Open to juniors or seniors in the Criminal Justice Major.